Chlorine vs. Chloramines: What's the Difference?

-Cities have been making the transition to treating water with chloramine since as far back as the 1930s.
-In recent years, it’s been increasingly popular to make the switch.
-Just how popular is it?
-In 2016, the United States Environmental Protection Agency (EPA) reported that one in five Americans (68 million, to be exact) are now drinking chloramine-treated water.
+This transition has been happening as far back as the 1930s.
+But just how popular are chloramines?
+In 2016, the Environmental Protection Agency (EPA) reported that one in five Americans (68 million, to be exact) are now drinking chloramine-treated water.
 They are primarily used in large cities as opposed to suburbs or small municipalities.

-The most glaring question that comes to mind when reading that statistic is this: does this change matter?
-Is a switch from chlorine to chloramine a cause for concern, celebration, or a shrug?
-Regrettably, the answer is, it depends.
+The most glaring question that comes to mind when reading that statistic is this: is a switch from chlorine to chloramine a cause for concern, celebration, or a shrug?
+Unfortunately, the answer is, it depends.

-Drinking water is pulled from a number of sources including rivers, lakes, and wells, treated with chemicals to rid it of toxins, and sent to a tap near you.
+Drinking water is pulled from several sources including rivers, lakes, and wells.
+It’s then treated with chemicals to rid it of toxins and sent to a tap near you.
 The treatment process is incredibly important.
 In addition to standardizing water quality, chlorine and chloramine rid your drinking supply of waterborne diseases like cholera and typhoid.